wpa2-analysis/model/README.md

 In the picture of the trace, the authenticator is colored purple whereas the supplicant is colored blue.
 Notice how the rule *Supp_Install_Key_Snd_M4* occurs twice, leading to the reinstallation of the PTK `KDF(<~PMK, ~ANonce, ~SNonce>)`.
 This resets the corresponding nonce.
 Since the supplicant sends two different messages (yellow rule *sendPTKEncryptedPayloadSupp*) with the same key and the same nonce, this allows the attacker to learn the PTK with the (red) rule *KeyRevealFromNonceReuse*.

+## Kr00k Vulnerability

+The [Kr00k vulnerability](https://www.eset.com/int/kr00k/), reported a few days after submission of our paper, does not indicate a vulnerability in the IEEE standard that we analyze; rather, it is related to a flaw in the implementations of some Wi-Fi chips.
+In particular, a Kr00k attack exploits that---counter to the expected behavior---some (unpatched) Wi-Fi chips still encrypt and transmit messages after a client has been disassociated.
+The discovery of the Kr00k vulnerability therefore doesn't invalidate any of the results of our analysis.
+Note that one can observe that Kr00k also has no consequences for the IEEE documents.

 ## USENIX Artifact Submission

 For the USENIX artifact evaluation, we will additionally produce a virtual machine containing the files contained in this repository as well as a pre-installed Tamarin and automatic reproduction scripts in the next weeks.